Determine the correct exposure time / white balance and colour correction

 Introduction

-Key to a successful machine vision application is a high quality image.
-Even the best hardware can’t produce great images if it is used incorrect or with suboptimal settings.
-Once the lighting has been set up to suit the application, it is time to adapt the industrial colour camera to the lighting situation.
+Key to a successful machine vision application is a high-quality image.
+Even the best hardware can’t produce great images if it is used incorrectly or with suboptimal settings.
+Once the lighting has been set up to suit the application, it is time to adapt the industrial color camera to the lighting situation.
 This article covers the basic steps from determining the correct exposure setting to white balance.
 Finally, it will discuss the differences between the white balance settings of the old and new MER2 camera models.

 How to determine the exposure settings